 If you are making a payment plan payment, select “1040, 1040A, 1040EZ,” then “Installment Agreement,” and then select the tax year to which you want the payment applied.

 If you are paying off a 1040 individual income tax year make sure to select “Tax Return or Notice.”
 Then “1040, 1040A, 1040EZ.”
 Then select the tax year you want to pay off.
 You also would do this for making payments towards a tax year that is not in an installment agreement.

-2) Pay by Credit Card – See our guide to the Cheapest way to pay the IRS by credit card.
-If you are paying estimated tax payments, make sure to select 1040ES and it will apply to the current year.
+2) Pay by Credit Card – If you are paying estimated tax payments, make sure to select 1040ES and it will apply to the current year.

 TY 2014, Form 1040, SSN# 555-55-5555

-If you are making an estimated tax payment the memo line should look like:
+If you are making an estimated tax payment the memo line should look like this:

 TY 2016, Form 1040 EST PAYMENT, SSN# 555-55-555

 This ensures the IRS applies it correctly.
-If there is a time deadline for your payment, it is recommend to send it certified mail with return receipt.
+If there is a time deadline for your payment, it is recommended to send it certified mail with a return receipt.
 The IRS often will misapply payments, so it is important to notate checks correctly.

 It is strongly recommended to pay via an electronic payment method.
 Sometimes, the IRS does lose checks.

 An important note on Estimated Tax Payments: If you have a pending Offer In Compromise with the IRS or plan to submit one soon, it is recommended to pay estimated taxes on a monthly basis until your Offer is complete.